The-Fellowship-of-the-Five/The-Fellowship-of-the-Code-2026/README.md

 Purpose of The Fellowship Companion (TFC)
 Adapt to your project...

 We are 5 hobbits on our great journey from the Shire to Mordor.
-Along the way, we need a system to support our planning, decisions, communication, and survival.
+Along the way, we need a system to support our planning, decisions and survival.
-The Fellowship Companion is a evolving digital tool we build together.
+The Fellowship of the Five is a evolving digital tool we build together.
 It is not perfect, it is not finished - it evolves as we travel.

 Who we are: The Fellowship of the Five - a group of 5 hobbits (students) working together.
 What we build: PLACEHOLDER